-The audio player provided in the paid version of Spinning Gold is a muchimproved CUSTOM AUDIO PLAYER, built exclusively for this website.
+The audio player provided in the paid version of Spinning Gold is a much-improved CUSTOM AUDIO PLAYER, built exclusively for this website.
 It will always play the full song on any laptop, desktop, or tablet with all major browsers.
-The custom player also has a larger progress bar and larger time-elapsed number.
-This will allow easier navigating within the track when discussing musical elements that occur in the middle of the song.